az-raven/az-raven/README.md

 ## Resume
 * Multiple years experience in C#, Node.js, and Unity3D, including VR development and significant experience with MongoDB.
-* Applicable knowledge and experience in C, C#, node.js, Rust, and basic knowledge of Dart and Go.
+* Applicable knowledge and experience in C, C#, node.js, Rust, x86 Assembly (Intel and AT&T syntax), and basic knowledge of Dart and Go.
 * Strong full-stack, game development, and low-level background.
 * Significant 3D art experience working on Compensation Social.
 * Led the optimization efforts on Compensation Social, in preparation for releasing on Oculus App Lab.